Liberal Arts & Professional Studies

 You will also examine the processes that produce certain patterns of human settlement and chart the changing relationships among areas shaped by urbanization, such as metropolis and countryside, city and suburb, municipality and region.

-- The following scholarship and award are of special interest to Urban Studies students: The Marion Miller Award, in memory of an Urban Studies graduate who also taught in the Program, and the Otto Friedman Memorial Scholarship, in memory of a distinguished Professor in the Division of Social Science.
+- The following scholarship and award are of special interest to urban studies students: The Marion Miller Award, in memory of an urban studies graduate who also taught in the program, and the Otto Friedman Memorial Scholarship, in memory of a distinguished professor in the Department of Social Science.